I am forthright, forthcoming—my admission is this:

 to kindness & genuinity?
 Why should one be tensed to the limit?

-lose in this “brutal” honesty?
+What shall one “lose” in this “brutal” honesty?

 I viewed the Birth of Venus—